What is Plasma Arc Welding (PAW)? – Diagram & How it Works

 Components of Plasma Arc Welding

-The major parts of PAW machine include power supply, shieding gas, plasma torch, voltage current, current and gas decay control, fixture, voltage current, and high frequency generator.
+The major parts of a PAW machine include a power supply, shielding gas, plasma torch, voltage current, current and gas decay control, fixture, voltage current, and high-frequency generator.
 Here is a quick explanation of the machine parts.

 The plasma welding torch is water-cooled, providing a water jacket outside the torch.
-A water re-circulator cools the torch by the continuous flow of water outside the torch.
-The tungsten electrode is used, which can withstand high temperatures.
+A water recirculator cools the torch with the continuous flow of water outside it.
+We use the tungsten electrode, which can withstand high temperatures.

-Two inert gases, helium, argon, and hydrogen, are used in this process to maintain low pressure and prevent turbulence.
+This process uses two inert gases, helium and argon, along with hydrogen to maintain low pressure and prevent turbulence.
 Plasma gas, an ionized hot gas composed of nearly the same number of electrons and ions, is the main energy source for this welding.

-Torch accessories are used to expand the performance of the welding torch.
-If filler material is used, it is directly fed into the weld zone.
+We use torch accessories to enhance the performance of the welding torch.
+If we use filler material, we feed it directly into the weld zone.
 The plasma welding process requires a high-power DC supply, a tungsten electrode, shielding gases, and voltage current.
 The plasma gas is an ionized hot gas with sufficient energy to free electrons from molecules, atoms, and electrons to synchronize.

 Diagram of Plasma Arc Welding Machine